openbci-archive/OpenBCI_NodeJS_Ganglion/examples/labstreaminglayer/readme.md

 This code provides an example of how to stream OpenBCI Ganglion data through the [lab streaming layer](https://github.com/sccn/labstreaminglayer) using the NodeJS SDK.

 Follow the steps in this README to start streaming.
 The code is ready to run as-is, but can be modified and extended to customize how you are sending your data.
-This is designed to be used with the **OpenBCI Ganglion** (for **Cyton support**, see the [Ganglion Node SDK](https://github.com/OpenBCI/OpenBCI_NodeJS/tree/master/examples/labstreaminglayer)).
+This is designed to be used with the **OpenBCI Ganglion** (for **Cyton support**, see the [OpenBCI Node SDK](https://github.com/OpenBCI/OpenBCI_NodeJS/tree/master/examples/labstreaminglayer)).

 ## Prerequisites